State Correction Officers and Security Hospital Treatment Assistants Plan

 You may be entitled to this benefit if you are permanently physically or mentally disabled for the performance of the duties of your position because you:

-- Are injured while performing your job by, or as a result of, an act of any inmate or person confined in an institution under the jurisdiction of the New York State Department of Correctional Services or Office of Mental Health; or
+- Are injured while performing your job by, or as a result of, an act of any inmate or person confined in an institution under the jurisdiction of the New York State Department of Corrections or Office of Mental Health; or

 - Contract HIV (where there may have been exposure to bodily fluids of an inmate that may have involved transmission of this disease), tuberculosis or hepatitis as a result of performing your job; or